daelvn/alfons/docs/tutorial.md

 end

 function clean()
-  fs.delete("build.txt")
+  delete("build.txt")
 end
 ```

 Here there are two functions that you might not recognize.
-You can read about `writefile` [here](provide.md#writefile) and `fs` [here](https://github.com/daelvn/filekit).
+You can read about `writefile` [here](provide.md#writefile) and `fs` [here](provide.md#delete).
 It's recommended that you familiarize yourself with the functions that come with Alfons as they will make your life much easier.

 Now you can just call them one after each other: `alfons build clean`